Adinch/AdinchSDK-Android/README.md

 -----------------
 Here are the steps to integrate an advertising network Adinch into  AdWhirl by a mechanism CustomEvents.

-1. In the interface of  AdWhirl advertising managing platform you need to push the button “+Add Custom Event”  at the page “Ad Networl settings” and specify the name of the method that will initialize the Adinch library.
+1) In the interface of  AdWhirl advertising managing platform you need to push the button “+Add Custom Event”  at the page “Ad Networl settings” and specify the name of the method that will initialize the Adinch library.

-2. You must declare the interface  AdWhirlInterface, such as
+2) You must declare the interface  AdWhirlInterface, such as

-    extends Activity implements AdWhirlInterface
+    extends Activity implements AdWhirlInterface{
     @Override
     public void adWhirlGeneric() {
         Log.v(TAG, "adWhirlGeneric()");
-    }
+    }}
-3. After that, initialize the library according to its AdWhirl documentation:
+3) After that, initialize the library according to its AdWhirl documentation:

     AdWhirlManager.setConfigExpireTimeout(1000 * 15);
     AdWhirlTargeting.setAge(0);